Concordia to Issue Refunds to Students in Residence Halls

 Concordia University Texas has had to adjust the way students learn and the way faculty and staff complete their work because of the Coronavirus (COVID-19).
 The University's primary concern is the care of our students, which is why we have decided to close our residence halls for the remainder of the spring semester and issue refunds.

-The University will issue prorated refunds for both room and board to all students without a current balance vacating the residence halls.
+The University will issue prorated refunds for both housing and food to all students without a current balance vacating the residence halls.
 However, the dorm rooms will remain open for students who don't have another place to go.
 If you need to remain in a residence hall at CTX, please submit a Request for Emergency Extension.

 Apart from checking out of the room, there are no additional actions students have to take to receive this refund.
 If a student has a balance on their account, the refund will automatically be applied to the balance.
 We ask for your patience as we process these refunds over the next several weeks.